scalameta/metals/docs/editors/new-editor.md

   by the Atom status bar.
 - `unicode`: use unicode emojis like 🚀 for status bar messages.

+### `-Dmetals.exit-on-shutdown`

+Possible values:

+- `off` (default): run `System.exit` only on the `exit` notification, as required by the LSP specification.
+- `on`: run `System.exit` after the `shutdown` request, going against the LSP specification.
+This option is enabled by default for Sublime Text to prevent the Metals process from staying alive after Sublime Text is quit with `Cmd+Q`.
+  It's not possible for Sublime Text packages to register a callback when the editor is quit.
+See [LSP#410](https://github.com/tomv564/LSP/issues/410) for more details.

 ### `-Dmetals.bloop-protocol`

 Possible values: